Arizona Truck Accident Lawyers

 1. Seek Medical Attention

-The first step you should do immediately after an accident has occurred is to seek medical attention.
-Ensuring that any injuries you and any passengers may have sustained are properly diagnosed and treated should be your first priority.
+First, seek medical attention after an accident.
+Ensure any injuries you and any passengers sustained are properly diagnosed and treated.
 Even if you do not think you have been injured, you should be examined by a physician, as some injuries may not be obvious, such as internal injuries, and these injuries may be serious and even fatal if left untreated.

 2. Report the Accident